chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 - Add 'Tools' so that actions can be performed.
 - LLM can't perform action but it can decide & instruct back to execute action along with inputs for action.
 - Spring generates schema for input to the tool
-- CALL 1 PROMPT = user input + Prior questions & answers + retrieved data from vector database + default advise + tools, their description & input/output structure
+- CALL 1 LLM Request = user input + Prior questions & answers + retrieved data from vector database + default advise + tools, their description & input/output structure
 - CALL 1 RESPONSE = Instruction to execute tool & input JSON for tool.
 (THIS RESPONSE IS NOT RETURNED TO USER)
 - TOOL - Execute tool, get response & call LLM again
-- CALL 2 PROMPT = user input + Prior questions & answers + retrieved data from vector database + default advise + Tools response + tools, their description & input/output structure
+- CALL 2 LLM Request = user input + Prior questions & answers + retrieved data from vector database + default advise + Tools response + tools, their description & input/output structure
 - CALL 2 RESPONSE = final response which can be give back to user

 ### Sequence Diagram